eclipse-langium/langium-website/content/docs/grammar-language.md

 		elements+=Element<false>*
 	'}';
 ```
-`Element` has the guard `isPublic`, which will determine which of the two alternatives should be matched by the parser.
+`Element` has the guard `isRoot`, which will determine which of the two alternatives should be matched by the parser.
 If `isRoot` is set to `true`, then the first alternative is matched.
 Otherwise, the second alternative will apply.
 The *entry rule* `Model` sets the value of `isRoot` to `true` with `element+=Element<true>`, while `isRoot` is set to `false` inside of the `Element<isRoot>` parser rule with `elements+=Element<false>`.